harshder003/uAgent-Currency-Monitor/readme.md

 ### Generating a MongoDb connection String to use in the .env file (Mentioned in the next point)

+- MongoDb is used because of its noSQL featurea and its schema flexibility.
+Its document oriented model helps storing data in BSON( Binary JSON format).

 - Go to [MongoDb](https://www.mongodb.com/) and create a new account.
 Answer the basic questions and click on finish

 - Choose M0 databse configuration.